Citizen

 4. Marriage: Some countries provide a pathway to citizenship for individuals who marry a citizen of that country.
 The requirements and process may vary depending on the country.

-It’s important to note that the specific laws and requirements for acquiring and maintaining citizenship vary from country to country.
 Each nation has its own citizenship laws and policies that determine who is eligible to become a citizen and the rights and responsibilities associated with citizenship.

 Citizenship provides individuals with certain rights and benefits, such as the right to vote, access to social services, protection by the country’s laws, and the ability to live and work in the country without immigration restrictions.
-It also entails responsibilities, such as obeying the country’s laws, paying taxes, and potentially serving in the military or participating in civic duties.

 Type of Citizenship

-natives in the country or a person born by citizens of a country.
-For example; a child born by Nigerian parents automatically becomes a Nigerian by birth.2.
-Citizenship by registration or marriage: this occurs when Nigerian male marries for example a Briton (a British) woman.
-The woman automatically becomes a citizen of Nigerian through registration of marriage.3.
-Citizenship by nationalization: this happens when an alien or a foreigner becomes a
+natives of the country or a person born to citizens of a country.
+For example, a child born to Nigerian parents automatically becomes a Nigerian by birth. - Citizenship by registration or marriage: this occurs when Nigerian male marries, for example, a Briton (a British woman.
+The woman automatically becomes a citizen of Nigeria through registration of marriage.

-acquire the citizen of that country as laid down by the constitution of that country.
-It is a process by which an individual voluntary changes his/her citizenship of a state to that of another in which he or she resides.
-Some of the conditions that an alien of another country must fulfil are: as follow;
+acquire the citizenship of that country as laid down by the constitution of that country.
+It is a process by which an individual voluntarily changes his/her citizenship of a state to that of another in which he or she resides.

-* Applicant must be an adult acceptable in the community.
+(a) Applicant must be an adult acceptable in the community.

-* Applicant must be of good character
+(b) Applicant must be of good character

-* Applicant must swear an oath of allegiance
+(c) Applicant must swear an oath of allegiance

-*.
-Applicant must be able and have been contributing to community and national development and growth.
+(d) Applicant must be able and have been contributing to community and national development and growth.

-* Applicant must have been residing in a particular community in that country for
+(e) Applicant must have been residing in a particular community in that country for

-specific period of time.
+a specific period of time.

-4. Honorary citizenship: from time to time the government of a country have been
+4. Honorary citizenship: from time to time, the government of a country have been

 Azikwe, Chief Obafemi Awolowo have been honoured with citizenship of other countries of the world.

-community in the country does not necessarily confer the status of the
+The community in the country does not necessarily confer the status of the

-citizenship on that person.
+citizenship of that person.